 Dogs are notorious for hiding pain and by the time a pet owner realizes that their pet is hurting, it typically means they are hurting really badly.
 But you could be your pet’s hero by identifying the signs and knowing what will help your pet.
 Read this article to learn how to tell if your dog is in pain.

 One of the worst feelings you may experience is knowing that your dog is suffering.
-But, sometimes it's very hard to recognize, know and realize that something is wrong with your pet.
+But, sometimes it's very hard to recognize that something is wrong with your pet.

-Here we will shed light on precisely what dogs should be given for pain and why pet parents should keep their fur babies far away from medication for human consumption, despite what Google may tell you.
+In this article, ew will shed light on precisely what dogs should be given for pain and why pet parents should keep their fur babies far away from medication meant for human consumption, despite what Google may tell you.

 5 Signs that your Dog is suffering